- Licensed Marriage and Family Therapist

 Master of Arts, Counseling Psychology, Concentration in Somatic Psychology

-Throughout our lives, we are all presented with challenges and transitions that feel overwhelming, isolating, or downright terrifying.
-Sometimes we keep hitting the same wall and we don’t know why.
-Although it might be difficult to recognize at first, these experiences can provide opportunities for immense personal growth and deeper connection to yourself and others.
+Although it might be difficult to recognize at first, painful transitions and experiences can provide opportunities for immense personal growth and deeper connection to yourself and others.
 Therapy can help you tap into your own innate wisdom and capacity to grow, while offering additional tools for navigating life’s inevitable twists and turns.

-As a therapist, I bring a presence that is validating and honest, nurturing and direct.
-I remain curious about what we are both experiencing in our bodies, hearts, and minds in the present moment.
-I will invite us to think systemically about how cultural and social factors impact our relationships with ourselves and others.
-I honor each person’s unique voice and offer space to re-frame and re-claim your story.
-I am very open to feedback as we develop our relationship.
+I bring a presence that is validating and honest, nurturing and direct.
+I invite clients to go deeper into explorations of their felt experience in the body, mind, and spirit.
+We also look systemically at how cultural/social factors impact our relationships with ourselves and others.
+I honor each person’s unique voice and offer a nonjudgmental space in which to express yourself and tell your story.

 - Young Children: 4-6